Eastbourne Borough bus service changes

 Commercial service provided by Stagecoach.

-The new evening and Sunday service is funded by UK Government following ESCC’s successful bid for Bus Service Improvement Plan funding.
+The evening and Sunday service introduced in July 2023 is funded by UK Government until March 2026, following ESCC’s successful bid for Bus Service Improvement Plan funding.

 3,3A

-Foot of Beachy Head-Meads-University of Brighton-Compton Street Congress Theatre Complex (3) /Meads Road (3A)-Town Centre-Eastbourne Pier-Sovereign Centre-Birch Road
+Foot of Beachy Head-Meads-Compton Street Congress Theatre Complex (3) /Meads Road (3A)-town centre

-The new evening service is funded by UK Government following ESCC’s successful bid for Bus Service Improvement Plan funding.
+The evening service (introduced in July 2023), along with one return per hour during the middle part of the day on Monday to Saturday, are funded by UK Government until March 2026, following ESCC’s successful bid for Bus Service Improvement Plan funding.

 4